Xyratex slashes revenue estimate; shares plunge

-(Reuters) - Network and storage equipment maker Xyratex Ltd XRTX.O estimated that third-quarter revenue would miss its forecast as demand for its data storage products from enterprise customers fell, sending its shares down 25 percent in extended trading.
+Sept 11 (Reuters) - Network and storage equipment maker Xyratex Ltd estimated that third-quarter revenue would miss its forecast as demand for its data storage products from enterprise customers fell, sending its shares down 25 percent in extended trading.

 The Havant, England-based company estimated third-quarter revenue to be between $271 million and $276 million, down from its prior forecast of $313 million to $373 million.